 The Resorts World Casino at Aqueduct in Queens is the only casino within New York City's boundaries.
 The casino opened in 2011 as a racino at Aqueduct, the horse racing track.
 New York State allows video slot gambling at selected horse racing arenas, hence the name "racino."
 Video slot machines and table games are offered.
 With 4,400 slots, blackjack, baccarat, three-card poker, roulette, craps, a Big Six Wheel, and high limit rooms, you'll be in gambling paradise.
 There's free parking if you drive, or you can take the subway, bus, or Long Island Rail Road.

-Nine casinos await you in Atlantic City.
-It's the largest concentration of gambling in the Tri-State area.
-It's about a two-hour drive from New York City to Atlantic City.
-Casinos are located on the boardwalk and at the marina.
-All casinos are open 24 hours a day.
+Nine casinos await you in Atlantic City, New Jersey.
+It's the largest concentration of gambling in the Tri-State area, and the drive from New York City is about two hours.
+Casinos are located on the boardwalk and at the marina, and all of the casinos are open 24 hours a day.
 You have to be 21 to gamble in Atlantic City.

-Empire City is another racino like Aqueduct, with video slot machines.
-It's connected to the Yonkers Raceway in Yonkers, Westchester, New York, about 20 miles north of Times Square.
+Empire City in Yonkers, New York, is another racino like Aqueduct, with video slot machines.
+It's connected to the Yonkers Raceway in Westchester, New York, about 20 miles north of Times Square.
 It's just north of the Bronx and about 30 minutes from Queens.
-The racino opened in 2006.
-The minimum age to play the slot machines is 18, unlike other casinos in the region, where the minimum age to play slots is 21.
+The racino opened in 2006, and stands out in part because the minimum age to play the slot machines is 18, unlike other casinos in the region, where the minimum age to play slots is 21.

 The Sands in Bethlehem, Pennsylvania, is just under two hours from New York City.
 It opened in 2009 and now features slot machines and table games.
 Besides gambling, at this resort you'll find upscale dining at three Emeril's restaurants, live entertainment, deluxe hotel rooms, a spa and fitness center, and an outlet mall.

-This is a racino in Pennsylvania, which bears the same name as the more famous and much larger Mohegan Sun casino in Connecticut.
+This racino in Pennsylvania bears the same name as the more famous and much larger Mohegan Sun casino in Connecticut.
 It offers slot machines, table games, and horse racing.
 When the sun goes down, so do the lights, and there's dancing to live music along with great dining choices at 20 restaurants and a comedy club.
-It takes about 2,.5 hours to get there from New York City.
+It takes about 2.5 hours to get there from New York City.